Greenwood Village Probate Lawyer

 • Other tangible property

 In Greenwood Village, probate documents are filed with the Arapahoe County District Court, located at 7325 S. Potomac Street.
-Probate administration is the process of properly managing an estate.
+Probate administration is the process of properly collecting and distributing assets in an estate.
 The named Personal Representative collects the assets of the decedent, files taxes, handles creditor claims, and distributes assets to the heirs or beneficiaries.
-However, it can be complicated.
-It’s important to understand the probate process and how you can plan your estate to limit unnecessary work and expense for your loved ones.
+However, the seemingly straightforward process can be complicated.
+It’s important to understand probate and how you can plan your estate to limit unnecessary work and expense for your loved ones.

 Types of Probate

 • Informal probate is where court involvement in the proceedings is more limited.
-This only occurs when the deceased has an uncontested will, or there is no will, but the intestate succession is straightforward.
+This occurs when the deceased has an uncontested will, or there is not will, but the intestate succession is straightforward.

 • Formal probate requires more court involvement, and it is applied when:

-• The designated Personal Representative has died or does not want to serve.
+2. The designated Personal Representative has died or does not want to server, and/or

-• There is a dispute over a creditor claim.
+5. There is a dispute over a creditor claim, and/or

-When you hire a probate lawyer, they can address potential will contests or other complexities.
-Your attorney can also determine an estate plan’s validity, whether you are administering the estate or are an heir.
-At The Limbaugh Law Firm, LLC, we can help you navigate the probate process, no matter the type, determining the right method to effectively probate the estate.
+A probate attorney can address potential will contests or other complexities.
+Your attorney can determine an estate plan’s validity, whether you are administering the estate or are an heir.
+At The Limbaugh Law Firm, we help you navigate the probate process, contested or uncontested, formal probate or informal probate, determining the best way to probate the estate.

 What Is the Process of Probate in Greenwood Village?